spena64/Project-S.U.M.O/artifacts/responsibilities.md

-Steven - Woked on account creation, and managing accounts into the database.
+Steven - Worked with Stephanie to allow account creation, recognize existing user log-in, and manage data input into the database.

 Mike -

 Andrew -

-Stephanie -
+Stephanie - Worked with Steven to allow account creation, recognize existing user log-in, and manage data input into the database.